Hirvensaloa/rehti-mmorpg/README.md

   - **hp**: Health points.
   - **rotation**: Rotation angle.
 0-4 (North-South)
   - **currentAction**: Current action

     - **id**: action id (For example, move or attack). -1 means no action
     - **durationMs**: duration for one action iteration
     - **looping**: boolean indicating if the action should loop or not
     - **targetId**: action target id.
 Interpretation depends on the action id.
 For example, if attack -> targetId is entityId.
 If move -> targetId is not defined

     - **targetCoordinate**: target coordinates.
-Defined if action id is move.
+If action is move, can be used to determine the target coordinates.
+Can also be used to determine the direction of the action.
       - **x**: x-coordinate
       - **y**: y-coordinate
       - **z**: z-coordinate